XiangnanHe/CodeChallenge/DP/LargestRectangleinHistogram.md

 Output: 10

-This problem related to MaximumRectangle problem.
+This problem is similar to MaximumRectangle problem.